aextech/restful-api-v3-doc/english.md

   Parameter name | Description
   ----- | ---------
-  mk_type | trading area, such as cnc coinname | coin name, for example: coinname =btc, get the market data of the btc/cnc transaction pair; coinname=all, get the market data of all valid transaction pairs under the cnc trading area fromid | Start from which transaction ID query (optional parameter, without this parameter, the default query from the first) limit | the number of returns returned by the query
+  mk_type | trading area, such as cnc coinname | coin name, for example: coinname =btc, get the market data of the btc/cnc trade pair; coinname=all fromid | Start from which transaction ID query (optional parameter, without this parameter, the default query from the first) limit | the number of returns returned by the query